dmentipl/plonk/docs/source/api.rst

 ----------

-:py:class:`Simulation` is an aggregation of the :py:class:`Snap` and :py:class:`Evolution` objects to encapsulate all data within a single SPH simulation.
+:py:class:`Simulation` is an aggregation of the :py:class:`Snap` and pandas DataFrames to encapsulate all data within a single SPH simulation.

 .. autoclass:: plonk.Simulation
 .. autofunction:: plonk.load_sim